 Without manipulating in the latent space, we can directly obtain the behavior-aware motion predictor.
 We evaluate the accuracy of 1) behavior prediction in the latent space, and 2) most-likely trajectory in the final stage.
 The Table~\ref{tab:behavior} shows the performance of behavior prediction.
 The intention prediction can be regarded as a classification problem and the accuracy of our approach is 89.16\%.
 For the aggressiveness prediction, we use mean square error (MSE) to measure the accuracy.
 Our model can achieve an average MSE of 0.36 $s^2$, given the standard deviation of the aggressiveness over the dataset is 0.96.

-To measure the average performance of trajectory prediction, we apply the average displacement error (ADE) between predicted and ground truth waypoints, and final displacement error (FDE) between the last predicted and ground truth waypoint.
-The Table~\ref{tab:pred} shows the prediction results of our model and recent state-of-the-art works.
-Despite focusing more on long-tail events and diverse trajectory generation, our model achieves similar prediction performance in these average metrics and the result shows that our model can generate natural and realistic trajectories based on a small latent space.
+To assess the average performance of trajectory prediction, we measure the average displacement error (ADE) between predicted and ground truth waypoints, and final displacement error (FDE) between last-predicted and ground truth waypoint.
+Table~\ref{tab:pred} shows the results of our model and recent state-of-the-art works.
+Despite focusing more on long-tail events and diverse trajectory generation, our model achieves similar prediction performance in these average metrics and the results show that our model can generate natural and realistic trajectories based on a small latent space.